-From Bivy sacks to roomy chalets, we’ve seen today what modern 1p tents are capable of providing.
+From Bivy sacks to roomy chalets, we’ve seen today what modern one-person tents are capable of providing.
 Technology is constantly improving to our benefit, and solo adventures have more choices than ever when deciding which gear is good enough to rest our heads under.

 You may be surprised to see a lack of budget options on our list.
 I may be a broke backpacker, but I certainly wouldn’t head out towards the mountain top with nothing but a cheap piece of nylon between me and a surprise rainstorm.

 While cheap tents may get you through a weekend of car camping, I haven’t found anything under 100$ that allows me to push my limits, and that’s what a great tent should do.

 Just because you aren’t planning anything epic at the moment doesn’t mean you shouldn’t invest in a tent prepared for anything.
 The right tent will let you grow for years while still providing a safe interior, while a lacklustre tent will have you shopping for tents again this time next year.